vdaas/vald/docs/user/get-started.md

     - Insert: insert and indexing training dataset to Vald agent
     - Search: search neighbor vector of test vector.
     - Remove: remove indexing from Vald agent.

+    Also, Vald provides clients that support multiple langurages such as Java, Node.js, Python and so on.
+    In this case, we use the client which is written by golang.

     ```bash
     # if you don't install hdf5-devel, please install hdf5-devl at first.